Bookworm User Guide

 In addition to the speech settings, Bookworm gives you the ability to fine-tune its reading behavior through these settings.
 All of the following settings could be found in the reading page of the application preferences.

-- What to read: this option controls what happens when you instruct Bookworm to "Play" the current document.
-You can choose to "Read the entire document", "Read the current section", or read just "The current page".
-By default, Bookworm reads the entire document in a continuous manner, unless you instruct it to stop when it reaches the end of the page or the end of the current section.
+- What to read: this option controls what happens when you instruct Bookworm to "Play" the current book.
+You can choose to "Read the entire book", "Read the current section", or read just "The current page".
+By default, Bookworm reads the entire book in a continuous manner, unless you instruct it to stop when it reaches the end of the page or the end of the current section.

 - Where to start: this option controls the position from which to start reading aloud.
 You can choose to start reading from the "Position of the caret" or the "Start of the current page".